Written by: Leah Bedrosian, MPH

 Problem-Solving Therapy (PST)

 Another common type of psychotherapy is called problem-solving therapy (PST), which focuses on training people in attitudes and skills to solve daily problems in two phases.
 In the first phase, which is called “problem orientation,” the therapist explores how the client views their problem and helps them identify and restructure the problem based on their strengths.
-The second phase focuses on the client’s problem-solving style, creating strategies to overcome it (Gellis & Kenaley, 2008).
+The second phase focuses on the client’s problem-solving style, creating strategies to overcome problems (Gellis & Kenaley, 2008).

 A recent meta-analysis found that PST may be an effective treatment for adult depression, with similar success as other types of psychotherapy (Cuijpers, de Wit, Kleiboer, Karyotaki, & Ebert, 2018).

 There are many different types of medications that can be taken for depression, including tricyclic antidepressants (TCAs), selective serotonin reuptake inhibitors (SSRIs), and selective serotonin noradrenaline reuptake inhibitors (SSNRIs).
 Less commonly used medications include monoamine oxidase inhibitors (MAOIs), trazodone, and lithium.

 Each antidepressant has its own considerations and potential side effects (such as sexual dysfunction, sleep disturbances, and weight gain), so your doctor or psychiatrist will generally prescribe a low dose at first, and it may take some tweaking to find the right medication and dose for you (Ferguson, 2001).
 Like most tools, antidepressants are not an immediate fix; they can take several weeks to kick in and are generally prescribed for nine months or longer to prevent relapse.

-Please note: Use of antidepressants may increase suicidal thoughts in teenagers and young adults, so they should see a therapist for frequent checkups when beginning a new antidepressant (Turnipseed & Magid, 2008).
-One meta-analysis considering the risk-benefit trade-off of antidepressants concluded that antidepressants are not worth the risks for children and teenagers (Cipriani et al., 2016).
+Please note: Use of antidepressants may increase suicidal thoughts in teenagers and young adults, so they should see a therapist for frequent checkups when beginning a new antidepressant or making any change, up or down, to the dosage (Turnipseed & Magid, 2008).
+One meta-analysis concluded that for children and teenagers fluoxetine was the only drug to offer benefits beyond those of a placebo pill.
+And when the authors considered the risk-benefit trade-off they concluded that in general antidepressants are not worth the risks for children and teenagers.
+Approval by regulatory agencies is lacking for the use of many antidepressants in children, yet they are frequently prescribed off-label (Cipriani et al., 2016; Meister et al., 2020).